Our Work

 An ambitious vision to complete the trail along Lake Michigan’s magnificent shoreline, bridging gaps from the Indiana state line to Manistee.
 This isn’t just a trail—it’s a journey along one of Michigan’s most breathtaking landscapes.

-West Michigan Trails is partnering with local communities, trail organizations, tourism leaders, and land managers along the West Michigan shoreline to strengthen regional trail connections and enhance the user experience.
 Through collaborative planning and stakeholder engagement, partners are working to link existing trails, implement consistent wayfinding and guidance systems, and explore shared branding opportunities.
 This coordinated effort supports a more connected, recognizable, and accessible regional trail network for residents and visitors alike.

 Central State Trail (Interurban)